liupanfengfreedom/UESVONavigation/README.md

+ue default navmeshvolume must be also place in the level

 This plug-in brings 3D navigation to Unreal Engine.

 It's based off of this [GDC talk](https://www.gdcvault.com/play/1022016/Getting-off-the-NavMesh-Navigating), and this associated chapter in [Game AI Pro 3](https://www.gameaipro.com/GameAIPro3/GameAIPro3_Chapter21_3D_Flight_Navigation_Using_Sparse_Voxel_Octrees.pdf).